Dan Tichon: Political career

-In 1981, he was elected to the 10th Knesset as a member of Likud.
+In 1981 he was elected to the 10th Knesset as a member of Likud.
 He served as member of the Knesset Committees on Finance, Internal Affairs and the Environment, State Control, Energy, and Sport.
 In 1984, Tichon was re-elected and became Deputy Speaker of the Knesset and member of the Knesset Committees on Finance and State Audit.

 After being elected again to the 12th Knesset he continued in these positions, serving also as Chairman of the Israel-Germany Parliamentary Friendship League.

 In the 13th Knesset he was Chairman of the Knesset Committee on State Audit, and member of the Knesset Committee on Finance.
 In July 1996, he was appointed Speaker of the 14th Knesset.

 He lost his seat in the 1999 elections.

-In 2010–2011, Tichon was chairman of the Task Force for International Cooperation on Holocaust Education, Remembrance, and Research (ITF).
+In 2010 and 2011 Tichon was chairman of the Task Force for International Cooperation on Holocaust Education, Remembrance, and Research.

-Personal life
+Personal life and death

-Tichon is married and has two children.
-His grandson, Roy Schwartz Tichon is an activist promoting civil rights through “Noa Tanua”, a nonprofit organization he founded.
+Tichon was married and had two children.
+His grandson, Roy Schwartz Tichon is an activist promoting civil rights through "Noa Tanua", a nonprofit organization he founded.

+Tichon died in Israel on 30 September 2024 at the age of 87.